Cleveland State Community College

 Cleveland State Community College is a public community college in Cleveland, Tennessee.
 It is operated by the Tennessee Board of Regents.
-Like most community colleges, emphasis is on associate's degree-level classes, but it also offers some third- and fourth-year college-level courses as well, through arrangements with other institutions.
+Like most community colleges, it emphasizes associate degree-level classes but it also offers some third- and fourth-year college-level courses as well through arrangements with other institutions.

 History

 The Tennessee Board of Education authorized the establishment of one of the first three community colleges in Tennessee on June 22, 1965.
 The name Cleveland State Community College was chosen by the board of education on February 11, 1966.
-Bids for the first five campus building were announced on July 20, 1966, and the school's campus broke ground on September 11, 1966.
+Bids for the first five campus buildings were announced on July 20, 1966, and the school's campus broke ground on September 11, 1966.
 David F. Adkisson was named the first president on January 1, 1967.
 Approximately 700 students enrolled for the school's first classes which began on October 2, 1967, and took place at North Cleveland Baptist Church, due to a delay in the completion of the campus.
 At this time offices were held at 685 Broad Street N.W. in Downtown Cleveland.
 The move to the current campus and permanent facilities took place on January 3, 1968.
 At this time, the campus consisted of the Administration Building, Library, Science Building, Student Center, and Gymnasium.
 The official dedication ceremonies for the college took place on April 29, 1968.
 The first graduation ceremonies were conducted on June 1, 1969.

+In 2021, the college opened its first new buildings in 46 years.
+The 53,000-square foot, $25 million two-story Health and Science Center opened on its Cleveland campus.
+The 52,000-square foot McMinn Higher Education Center opened in neighboring Athens three months later.